 Quantitative analysis of butanolysis products

 The liquid fraction recovered by the alcoholysis reaction was analysed through GC-FID.
-For this purpose, n-dodecane was employed as standard and the GC-FID DANI GC1000 DPC equipped with an HP-PONA capillary column was adopted according to Antonetti et al.8 Each analysis was carried out in triplicate and the reproducibility was within 5 %.
+For this purpose, n-dodecane was employed as standard and the GC-FID DANI GC1000 DPC equipped with an HP-PONA capillary column was adopted according to Antonetti et al.8 Each analysis was carried out in triplicate and the reproducibility was within 5 %, expressed as relative standard deviation (RSD).
 The recovered char was washed with water and then dried at 105 °C for 24 h and weighed.
 The molar yield of BL and DBE and the mass yield of char are expressed in the Supporting Information.

+Analysis of environmental effects

+The preliminary analysis regarding the energetic aspects of microwave and conventional heating was performed using the SimaPro software 9.5.01 with Ecoinvent 3.9.1 System Process database.
+The environmental effects were evaluated in accordance with the principles set out in ISOs 14040 and 14044.31,32 The adopted method for this analysis was Environmental Footprint 3.0 and 1 kg of the extracted PO balls undergoing butanolysis treatment was selected as the functional unit.

 Alkaline pretreatment